 Part of the awe-factor in a great charcuterie board is the tray that it is served on.
 Luckily, there is no "right" type of tray or board to serve your spread on.

-What Kind Of Board Do You Use For A Charcuterie Board?
+What Can I Use For A Charcuterie Board?

 As I mentioned, there is no right type of board, but there are a few that are more popular options than others.
 Save yourself some time searching for the perfect board and grab one of my favorites.